grimjak/pipey/README.md

-projects - high level info about shows, episodes etc. No config data files? - info about where actual files are, will be etc. allows for files to be moved between different storage types as required assetsMetadata - information about assets including version numebers etc. tasks - info about tasks, tasks have start dates, end dates etc. notes - config - store generic items of configuration which can be related to other things itassets - workstations etc.
+projects - high level info about shows, episodes etc. No config data files? - info about where actual files are, will be etc. allows for files to be moved between different storage types as required assetsMetadata - information about assets including version numebers etc. tasks - info about tasks, tasks have start dates, end dates etc. Tasks are things that people do actions - things that happen automatically based on triggers notes - config - store generic items of configuration which can be related to other things itassets - workstations etc.